 The GHIT Fund endeavors to facilitate collaboration and funding of global health technology R&D originating from Japan, to build momentum, and to demonstrate action and results.
-The Target Research Platform in Partnership with Grand Challenges (TRP) is one of three platforms within the GHIT Fund's Discovery Investment focus area and is the GHIT Fund's newest platform.
-The Grand Challenges platform is intended to support a crucial, earlier phase of R&D-discovery of new approaches, concepts, constructs and solutions to fight neglected infectious disease.
-To that end, proposals to the Grand Challenges Target Research Platform should be innovative in nature and focused on early-stage discovery.
+The Target Research Platform (TRP) in Partnership with the Wellcome Trust is one of three platforms within the GHIT Fund's Discovery Investment focus area.
+This platform is intended to support a crucial, earlier phase of R&D-discovery of new approaches, concepts, constructs and solutions to fight neglected infectious disease.
+To that end, proposals to the Target Research Platform should be innovative in nature and focused on early-stage discovery.
 Product development ideas appropriate for the Product Development Platform will not be considered.